AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/elasticsearch-service-not-running.md

 </tr>
 <tr>
 <td>
-<i>Elasticsearch\Common\Exceptions\NoNodesAvailableException: Noticed exception 'Elasticsearch\Common\Exceptions\NoNodesAvailableException' with message 'No alive nodes found in your cluster' in /app/<projectid>/vendor/elasticsearch/elasticsearch/src/Elasticsearch/ConnectionPool/StaticNoPingConnectionPool.php:51</i>
+<code>Elasticsearch\Common\Exceptions\NoNodesAvailableException: Noticed exception 'Elasticsearch\Common\Exceptions\NoNodesAvailableException' with message 'No alive nodes found in your cluster' in /app/<projectid>/vendor/elasticsearch/elasticsearch/src/Elasticsearch/ConnectionPool/StaticNoPingConnectionPool.php:51</code>
 </td>
 <td>
 Elasticsuite indices not being deleted.
 See <a href="https://support.magento.com/hc/en-us/articles/360035266131">Elasticsearch crashes or has out of memory issues when using ElasticSuite plugin</a> and <a href="https://support.magento.com/hc/en-us/articles/360034921492">ElasticSuite tracking indices causes problems with Elasticsearch</a> in our support knowledge base.